syncfusion-content/winui-docs/winui/Charts/Getting-Started.md

 ## Adding chart reference

-Refer to the [Control Dependencies]() section to get the list of assemblies or NuGet package that needs to be added as a reference to use the control in any application.
+Refer to the [Control Dependencies]() section to get the list of NuGet package that needs to be added as a reference to use the control in any application.

 Refer to this [documentation]() to find more details about installing nuget packages in a WinUI application.

 ## Initialize chart

-Import the chart namespace as follows in your respective Window.
+Import the chart namespace as follows in your respective page.

 {% tabs %}